Crosier Monastery, Maastricht: Agricultural testing station; other uses

 In the late 19th century Victor de Stuers was concerned about the rapidly decaying monastery.
 Through his contacts with the government in The Hague he managed to find funding for the renovation of the building that was to be given a new purpose.
 From 1897 onward, the National Agricultural Testing Station ("Rijkslandbouwproefstation") gradually moved into the monastery wings, after restoration by chief government architect Jacobus van Lokhorst.
 In 1906 part of the east wing collapsed during restoration work.
 The church was renovated in 1912-14 by chief government architect Daniël Knuttel.
 Under the church floor Knuttel discovered fragments of a Renaissance tabernacle tower (see description below).
 The church was then used for exhibitions, meetings and for registering the unemployed during the Great Depression.
 During and after the Second World War the church was first used by the German occupiers, then by the American liberators and finally by a Dutch organisation that helped to recuperate lost possessions after the war (Nederlandse Beheersinstituut).

 The Maastricht testing station initially did agricultural research for the southern provinces of the Netherlands.
 It was gradually given additional tasks, as for example the national research on fertilisers and on cattle feed.
 In 1947 the Crozier church was added to its premises and in 1953 a wooden shed was built into the church, making extra room for laboratories.
 During the eighty years that the institution was based in Maastricht it always remained an outsider.
 Most of its personnel came from outside the region.
 The former monastery buildings were fenced off and remained an alien body in the city.
 In the late 1970s the institution was moved in phases to Wageningen, closer to the agricultural university there.

 The city of Maastricht once again took charge of the buildings around 1980.
-From 1985-90 the church was used as a temporary parish church for the parish of St. Servatius, whose own church underwent restoration.
+From 1985 to 1990 the church was used as a temporary parish church for the parish of St. Servatius, whose own church underwent restoration.
 The church was then used by Opera Zuid for storage and rehearsal studios.
 Parts of the monastery were briefly occupied by squatters.